Mike Volpi: Cisco

-Entrepreneur
+Entrepreneurship

 After Cisco in 2007 he became entrepreneur in residence (EIR) at Sequoia Capital.

 A few months later, he was appointed CEO of Joost, an Internet startup focused on online TV which was founded by Skype founders Niklas Zennstrom and Janus Friis.

 In September 2009, a lawsuit was filed against Volpi by Skype’s founders in conjunction with the proposed divestiture of Skype from eBay.
 The lawsuit was dropped in November 2009.

-Index Ventures
+Index Ventures and Joost CEO

 At Index Ventures, Volpi invests in early-stage companies, primarily across autonomous driving, enterprise and open source.
 Volpi has served on the boards of Index portfolio companies Big Switch Networks, Blue Bottle Coffee (acquired by Nestle), Confluent Software, Elastic, Hortonworks, Lookout, Pure Storage, Sonos, Ubiquity6, and Zuora.

 During Volpi's time at Index, the grew its office in San Francisco to an equal presence on both sides of the Atlantic Ocean.
 From 2012 to 2018, the firm had six initial public offerings in the US, including Dropbox, Etsy, Sonos and Zuora, and has invested in early rounds of companies including self-driving car startup Aurora, Bird and Robinhood.

-Other activity
+Councils and boards

 Volpi is a non-executive board member of Fiat Chrysler Automobiles, an independent director of European investment firm Exor, and was a board member of Swedish mobile giant Ericsson from 2010 to 2013.
 He served on the board(s) of Opsware (now HP), TIBCO Software, Skype, StorSimple, Cloud.com, and Clearwire.

 Volpi serves sits on the board of Castilleja School, an independent school for girls grades six through twelve in Palo Alto, California, and is a Global Advisory Board Member at Knight-Hennessy Scholars, an international graduate-level scholarship program for study at Stanford University.
 He served on the board of Witness, a non-profit organization that uses video to find human rights violations, and on the advisory council for the Stanford University Graduate School of Business.